RichardOtter/RichardOtter.github.io/tips/Tips.md

 However, it still works great.
 You can use BeyondComapre as your diff utility for images.
 * Git does not preserve the file system time stamps for files.
+This can be worked around by using the utility- Externral

 ## Media Folder and Relative Paths